University of Washington Quick Facts

 Supplemental application requirement?
 No

 Baccalaureate degree preferred for admissions?
-No
+Preferred

 Follows the AACP Cooperative Admissions Guidelines?
-Yes
+No

 Is preference given to in-state applicants vs. out-of-state applicants?
 No